Flow Agentic Accounting

 The trigger isn't always obvious.
 As one controller told us: "We'd spend three days every quarter hunting down intercompany differences.
 One entity would show a receivable, the other wouldn't have the payable, and we'd waste hours trying to figure out who entered what."
 If any of the following describe your current situation, your team has likely outgrown its current setup:

-Your close extends past 10 days because of reconciliation work across entities, not because of analysis or review.
+• Your close extends beyond 10 days due to reconciliation work across entities, not analysis or review.

-You're running 3 or more entities out of separate QuickBooks files, with consolidation happening in Excel.
+• You're running 3 or more entities in separate QuickBooks files, with consolidation done in Excel.

-Intercompany eliminations are manual and done outside the accounting system.
+• Intercompany eliminations are performed manually outside the accounting system.

 If you're managing multiple entities in separate QuickBooks files, read more about how multi-entity businesses manage consolidation in QuickBooks and why those workarounds compound over time.